Santa Mesa: History

-Up until the early American period, Santa Mesa was just one of the barrios that comprised Sampaloc, which was a town of the defunct province of Manila before it was absorbed by the city of Manila upon its chartering in 1901.
-In 1911, Santa Mesa became a separate religious district out of Sampaloc when the first and oldest parish in the Philippines in honor of its Titular Patron, the Sacred Heart of Jesus, was established.
-The created parish is now known as the Old Santa Mesa, which extended from V. Mapa to Santa Mesa Boulevard.
-The neighborhood was composed of wealthy and aristocrats Spanish and Filipino families who built summer houses, examples of which are the Sociego Mansion, formerly home of the Tuason Family, and the Carriedo Mansion (currently known as the Antique House in Pureza), formerly home of Governor General Francisco Carriedo y Peredo who spearheaded the clean water system of the City of Manila.
-Affluent families where attracted to Santa Mesa's cooler climate and the picturesque streets that were lined with ylang-ylang trees along Santa Mesa Boulevard.
-The abundance of these trees started a perfume industry in Santa Mesa — flowers were harvested, pressed and the oil were exported in great quantities to perfumeries in France.
+Up until the early American period, Santa Mesa was one of the barrios that comprised Sampaloc, which was a town of the defunct province of Manila before it was absorbed by the city of Manila upon its chartering in 1901.
+In 1903, Santa Mesa became a separate religious district out of Sampaloc when the first and oldest parish in the Philippines in honor of its titular, the Sagrado Corazon de Jesus del Misericordia, was established.
+It also became the cradle of devotion to the Sagrado Corazon in the Archdiocese of Manila.
+The parish is now known as the Old Santa Mesa, extending from V. Mapa to Santa Mesa Boulevard.
+The neighborhood was composed of wealthy and aristocratic Spanish and Filipino families who built summer houses, examples of which are the Sociego Mansion, formerly home of the Tuason family, and the Carriedo Mansion (currently known as the Antique House in Pureza), formerly home of Governor General Francisco Carriedo y Peredo who spearheaded the clean water system of the City of Manila.
+Affluent families were attracted to Santa Mesa's cooler climate and the picturesque streets that were lined with ylang-ylang trees along Santa Mesa Boulevard.
+The abundance of these trees started a perfume industry in Santa Mesa—flowers were harvested, pressed and the oil were exported in great quantities to perfumeries in France.
+However, for political purposes, Santa Mesa remained part of Sampaloc.

 The small community became the location of the hospital to treat the wounded during World War II.
 The town experienced its growth after the war.
-Santa Mesa was the site of a 1950s suburban development because of its proximity to Central Manila.
+Santa Mesa was the site of a 1950s suburban development because of its proximity to central Manila.
 The Santa Mesa Market was constructed around this period.
-It was a big shopping complex, and became popular for the selling of Post eXchange or PX Goods from U.S. bases in the Philippines that's why it was called Stop & Shop.
+It was a big shopping complex, and became popular for the selling of Post eXchange or PX Goods from U.S. bases in the Philippines, which is why it was called Stop & Shop.

-When the Congressional Districts of Manila were created, Sta.
-Mesa was separated from Sampaloc, falling to the jurisdiction of the 6th District.
+When the congressional districts of Manila were created, Santa Mesa was effectively separated from Sampaloc, falling to the jurisdiction of the 6th District.
 The national census still considers Santa Mesa as a part of Sampaloc for statistical purposes.